 The order of delivery of the lectures is provisional.

 - Introduction.
 Brief history of NLP research, current applications, components of NLP systems.

 - Finite-state techniques.
 Inflectional and derivational morphology, finite-state automata in NLP, finite-state transducers.

 - Prediction and part-of-speech tagging.
 Corpora, simple N-grams, word prediction, stochastic tagging, evaluating system performance.

 - Context-free grammars and parsing.
 Generative grammar, context-free grammars, parsing with context-free grammars, weights and probabilities.
 Limitations of context-free grammars.
 Dependencies.

 - Lexical semantics.
 Semantic relations, WordNet, word senses, word sense disambiguation.

-- Distributional semantics.
+- Distributional semantics 1.
 Representing lexical meaning with distributions.
 Similarity metrics.
-Clustering.

-- Language generation.
-Generation and regeneration.
+- Language generation and regeneration.
 Components of a generation system.
+Summarisation.

-- Recent trends and applications.
-Recent trends in NLP research and examples of practical applications of NLP techniques.
+- Applications.
+Examples of practical applications of NLP techniques.